yamenka/yamenka/README.md

 📫 How to reach me: yamenkassemm@gmail.com

-🔭 I’m currently working on Customers Segmentaion using K-means ML model
+🔭 I’m currently working on Customers Segmentaion using K-means ML model, time series forcasting using aroma model, all the code written in python using azure cloud

 🌱 I’m currently learning Data and Cloud engineering